 And then we finally see Shada for ourselves.

 Sue: What the hell is that supposed to be?
-I was expecting something a bit less shit after all that build-up.
+I was expecting something a lot less shit than that after all the build-up.

-And then Tom Baker plugs another huge gap.
+Tom Baker plugs another huge gap in the narrative.

-Sue: I’m becoming more and more irritated that Shada wasn’t finished.
-Because I’m convinced that it would have been good.
+Sue: I’m becoming more and more irritated that Shada wasn’t finished because I’m convinced that it would have been quite good, actually.

-When Clare and Chris leave the Professor’s room, we are treated to a reprise of Keff’s ‘Opening and Closing Doors’ theme.
+When Clare and Chris leave the Professor’s study, we are treated to a reprise of Keff’s ‘Opening and Closing Doors’ theme.

 Sue: What is it with Keff McCulloch and ****ing doors?